kmlhpk/archnotes/README.md

 ### Installing the system

-`pacman Sy reflector` in the USB system, and then run `reflector --latest 15 --protocol https --sort rate --save /etc/pacman.d/mirrorlist` to... do the thing
+`pacman -Sy reflector` in the USB system, and then run `reflector --latest 15 --protocol https --sort rate --save /etc/pacman.d/mirrorlist` to... do the thing

 Install Arch and some basic text and networking utilities with `pacstrap /mnt base linux linux-firmware nano netctl networkmanager`